Kopranych/homelab/README.md

 # Home Lab Mini PC Server

-A simple guide to set up a mini PC home server for family photos, development projects, and personal services with internet access.
+A simple guide to set up a mini PC home server for family photos, development projects, and personal services with secure internet access.

 ## 🎯 Goal
 Set up a mini PC at home that you can access from anywhere on the internet to: